 - The IEP must have it noted in a recent Prior Written Notice that the student will be attending the Transition Program.

-Graduation: All incoming students will have an extended graduation date (per Kevin’s Law).
-They can walk with their graduation class, but will not receive their diploma until they graduate from Evergreen Transition Program.
-Students who graduate from Evergreen Transition Program will earn a CIA Diploma (Certificate of Individual Achievement).
-We are not a credit-retrieval program, but an IEP-based program.
+Graduation: All incoming students will have an extended graduation date.
+They can walk with their graduation class (per Kevin’s Law), but will not receive their diploma until they exit from Evergreen Transition Program.

-- Connection with Transition Program Coordinator: If a high school IEP team determines, based on data and evaluation input, that a student would benefit from attending the Transition Program after senior year, the Special Ed.
+- Connection with Transition Program Coordinator: If a high school IEP team determines, based on data and evaluation input, that a student would benefit from attending the Transition Program after high school, the Special Ed.
 Teacher should connect family with the Transition Program Coordinator to offer student & parents some preliminary info and offer a tour.
 This could happen as early as sophomore year.

 - All students coming need to complete the Transition Program enrollment packet spring of their senior year (email [email protected] for a copy of this)

 - The BSD team will schedule an intake meeting with student and family (initiated by school psych).
 If Eval and IEP is active, the BSD school team will review documents to determine whether to accept as is or amend.
 If Eval is expired, BSD will conduct new one.
 If Eval is active but IEP is expired, BSD will create a new one based on the Eval. (if student is coming from a private placement, the family should contact [email protected] to inquire about necessary paperwork)

 - The Program Coordinator will be invited to the student’s IEP meeting senior year of high school (if possible).

 - Student needs to complete the registration process at Interlake High School with the following forms: